Migrate from MFA Server to Microsoft Entra multifactor authentication

 Common ways to think about moving users in batches include moving them by regions, departments, or roles such as administrators.
 You should move user accounts iteratively, starting with test and pilot groups, and make sure you have a rollback plan in place.

-You can use the MFA Server Migration Utility to synchronize MFA data stored in the on-premises Azure MFA Server to Azure AD MFA and use Staged Rollout to reroute users to Azure MFA.
+You can use the MFA Server Migration Utility to synchronize MFA data stored in the on-premises Azure MFA Server to Microsoft Entra multifactor authentication and use Staged Rollout to reroute users to Azure MFA.
 Staged Rollout helps you test without making any changes to your domain federation settings.

 To help users to differentiate the newly added account from the old account linked to the MFA Server, make sure the Account name for the Mobile App on the MFA Server is named in a way to distinguish the two accounts.
 For example, the Account name that appears under Mobile App on the MFA Server has been renamed to On-Premises MFA Server.
 The account name on Microsoft Authenticator will change with the next push notification to the user.